Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Preliminaries: LES and the FVM

-where the left-hand side only depends on the large scales $\bar{u}$ and the right-hand side is a commutator that still depends on the full solution $u$.
+where the left-hand side only depends on the resolved scales $\bar{u}^\Delta$ and the right-hand side is a residual that still depends on the full solution $u$.
 This term is not yet the ``divergence of a flux'', meaning that \eqref{eq:cl-non-conservative} is not expressed as a conservation law.
-However, since $f$ is a convolution, filtering commutes with spatial differentiation:
+However, since $f^\Delta$ is a convolution, it satisfies the \emph{filter-swap} commutation property